| View dusty2's: | home | workshop | projects (0) | blog (0) | reviews (0) | forum topics (2) | buddies (15) | favorites (0) | activity log | ![]() |

 Website:

-I chose the Shopsmith primarily because I had to "keep it small, keep it mobile".
-I am no longer so mobile as I once was and I am no longer so cramped as I once was but I am hooked.
-I would not give up my Shopsmith unless I was told that I could never cut, sand or drill another piece of wood in my lifetime.
-Even then, I could not give it up because I have groomed three potential shop owners of my own.
-The kids and grand kids use the shop nearly as much as I do.
+I chose the Shopsmith primarily because I had to "keep it small and keep it mobile".
+I am no longer as mobile as I once was and I am no longer so cramped in a small shop but I am addicted.
+I would not give up my Shopsmith now unless I was told that I could never cut, sand or drill another piece of wood in my lifetime.

 -- Making Sawdust Safely